Lagree vs HIIT

 How Lagree Compares

-Lagree achieves a comparable calorie burn and cardiovascular benefit through a fundamentally different mechanism.
-Instead of fast, explosive movements, Lagree uses slow, sustained movements under heavy spring resistance.
+Lagree achieves a comparable — and often superior — calorie burn and cardiovascular benefit through a fundamentally different mechanism.
+Instead of fast, explosive movements, Lagree uses slow, sustained movements under heavy spring resistance on the Mega Pro machine.
 The continuous tension on your muscles keeps your heart rate elevated without any jumping, pounding, or joint stress.
-Think of it as the intensity of HIIT with the control of Pilates.
+Think of it as the intensity of HIIT with the control and precision of Pilates, delivered through a machine specifically engineered to maximise muscular engagement while minimising impact.
+The result is a workout that challenges your cardiovascular system, builds lean muscle, and burns significant calories — all while protecting the joints, tendons, and ligaments that high-impact exercise gradually wears down over time.

 Recovery and Training Frequency